 We pass the RECONNECT command to pgbouncer to ensure reconnection after the current transaction.

-Now HAProxy will cause the reconnection will be to the second server.
+Now, HAProxy will cause the reconnection to the second server.
 Then after making changes, the initial server is enabled again.

 - Step 1: Disable initial_node within HAProxy.